 - Is Open Source, thus free and very simple to use

 The built-in synchronization is a key feature that enables test scripts to wait for specific UI events to occur before directly starting an interaction with the application UI.
-EarlGrey automatically synchronizes with the UI and network requests; however, it still allows a user to implement the customized timings manually.
+EarlGrey automatically synchronizes with the UI and network requests; however, it allows a user to implement the customized timings manually.

-Note: QA engineers can directly run test scripts from Xcode or command line as EarlGrey operates in conjunction with XCtest frameworks and is also integrated with Xcode’s test navigator.
+Note: QA engineers can directly run test scripts from Xcode or the command line as EarlGrey operates in conjunction with XCtest frameworks and is also integrated with Xcode’s test navigator.